regen-network/regen-ledger/rfcs/001-ecosystem-serfice-credit-module.md

 ### Create Credit Class

-The create credit class operation creates a new class of a credit class.
+The create credit class operation creates a new credit class.

 Arguments:
 - The list of issuers of the new credit class